 Community Resource Centers

-Early Childhood Support Services
+Early Childhood Prevention Services

 Head Start is a free, quality preschool program for three and four-year-old children.
 This program helps children get ready for kindergarten by teaching them pre-reading and writing skills as well as how to get along with other children.
 Classrooms are run by highly trained and credentialed teachers and each day includes healthy meals and snacks.
 Families must meet income criteria in order to be eligible, although all families are encouraged to apply.
 Click here for more information.